softspiders/node-hapi-clean-architecture/README.md

-# A simple API built with Hapi.js that follows Clean Architecture principles
+# A simple RESTful API built with *Hapi.js* that follows *Clean Architecture* principles

 ---